-- Discuss emotions expressed by characters in books, tales, movies, and make a comparison on how relatives, friends, or classmates can feel in similar situations.
+- Discuss emotions expressed by characters in books, tales, and movies, and make a comparison with how relatives, friends, or classmates might feel in similar situations;

 - Don’t forget to express your own feelings.
 Talk with your son or daughter about their emotions.
 This will help you to recognize and regulate them.

 - Train your kids on problem-solving; take advantage of situations when they require you to come up with a solution;